vmware/container-service-extension/docs/cse3_0/CSE_CONFIG.md

 <a name="mqtt_section"></a>
 ### `mqtt` Section

-Staring CSE 3.0.1, CSE will support MQTT message buses for communication with vCD.
+Starting CSE 3.0.1, CSE will support MQTT message buses for communication with vCD.
 The minimum VCD api version required is `35.0`.
 During CSE installation phase, CSE will setup the MQTT exchange.
 During CSE upgrades, CSE can switch over from AMQP to MQTT, however the reverse is not permitted.